1️⃣ Mapping Persona Space

 return assistant_axis, pca_coords, pca

-If your results match the paper, you should see one dominant axis of variation (PC1), with the default or assistant-like personas sitting at one end of this axis, and the more fantastical personas (pirate, ghost, jester, etc.) at the other end.
+If your results match the paper, you should see one dominant axis of variation (PC1), with the default or assistant-like personas sitting at one end of this axis, and the more fantastical personas (oracle, ghost, jester, etc.) at the other end.

 Note, pay attention to the PCA scores on the plot axes!
 Even if the plot looks like there are 2 axes of equal variation, the numbers on the axes should show how large the scaled projections in that direction actually are.

 The PCA scatter shows structure, but what does the Assistant Axis actually mean semantically?
-We can get at this by projecting each persona vector onto the axis and ranking them — which traits are "assistant-like" and which are "role-playing"?
-(This is adapted from the paper's visualize_axis.ipynb notebook, which does this with all 240 roles.)
+We can get at this by projecting each persona vector onto the axis and ranking them - which traits are "assistant-like" and which are "role-playing"?
+(This is adapted from the paper's visualize_axis.ipynb notebook, which does this with all 240 trait vectors.)

 def characterize_axis(